-The District (Lead Fiscal Agent) must be located within the State of Arizona in order to be awarded and receive Nita M. Lowey 21st Century Community Learning Centers (21st CCLC) Title IV-B grant award.
+The Eligible Entity must be located within the State of Arizona to be awarded and receive Nita M. Lowey 21st Century Community Learning Centers (21st CCLC) Title IV-B grant award.

 To be eligible to apply for this grant, entities must serve students who attend schools where there is not less than 40 percent economically disadvantaged students in the total school population.